OpenM-Project/mcbedoc.github.io/index.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 Read more about becoming a contributor in [our GitHub repo](https://github.com/OpenMicrosoft-Project/mcbedoc.github.io#contributing).

+**For requesting to add a material to MCBEDOC is accepted!, please do a Pull Request for it.**
+{: .label .label-purple }

 ***[Credits to the OpenMicrosoft Team][Mentions]***
 {: .fs-5 }